Robin Cooke, Baron Cooke of Thorndon: Early life and education

-The son of the Supreme Court judge, Justice Philip Brunskill Cooke QC MC and his wife, Valmai, Lord Cooke was born in Wellington and attended Wanganui Collegiate School.
+The son of the Supreme Court judge Justice Philip Brunskill Cooke QC MC and his wife, Valmai, Lord Cooke was born in Wellington and attended Wanganui Collegiate School.
 He graduated with an LL.M. from Victoria University College, and subsequently studied at Clare College, Cambridge as a Research Fellow.
 While on a travelling scholarship, Lord Cooke was awarded an MA in 1954 from Gonville and Caius College, Cambridge and subsequently a PhD in 1955.

 In 1952, he married Annette Miller, with whom he had three sons.
-One of their sons, Francis, was appointed to the High Court in 2018.
+One of their sons, Francis, was appointed to the High Court in 2018 and the Court of Appeal in 2024.

 Legal career

 Cooke was admitted to the New Zealand bar in 1950, and was also admitted to the English bar as a barrister of Inner Temple in 1954.
 He practised law in New Zealand as a barrister for almost twenty years, and was appointed as a Queen's Counsel in 1964.
 At age 38, that was the youngest appointment of a QC in New Zealand; the young age record had previously been held by his father, who had been appointed aged 43.

 In 1972, he was appointed as a Judge of the (former) New Zealand Supreme Court (now High Court).
 He held this position until 1976 when he was elevated to the New Zealand Court of Appeal (at that time the country's highest local court).
 In 1986, he was appointed as President of that Court – a position he was to hold for the next 10 years.
 On his retirement from the Court of Appeal in 1996 Cook was granted a British life peerage as Baron Cooke of Thorndon, (a suburb of Wellington) in New Zealand and of Cambridge in the County of Cambridgeshire, becoming a member of the Appellate Committee of the House of Lords where he sat as a Lord of Appeal (Law Lord) until his retirement in 2001.

 He also sat (from time to time) as President in the Courts of Appeal of Samoa, the Cook Islands and Kiribati; as well as being a Non-Permanent Judge on the Hong Kong Court of Final Appeal and a Judge of the Supreme Court of Fiji.

 Cooke was the only Commonwealth judge in the past century to sit in the Appellate Committee of the House of Lords on United Kingdom appeals.
 He adjudicated on nearly a hundred cases in the House of Lords and the Privy Council; his final case before retirement was Delaware v City of Westminster, in October 2001.

+Cooke died in Wellington on 30 August 2006.
+His wife, Annette, Lady Cooke, died in 2024.